When to See a Podiatrist: What They Do and Signs You Shouldn't Ignore

 - Dec 29, 2025

-Many people often delay their visits to a podiatrist until they can no longer stand the pain or discomfort in their feet.
+Many people delay visits to a podiatrist until they can no longer tolerate the pain or discomfort in their feet.

 This delay can lead to complications that could have been avoided with early action.
 Just like any other area of health care, addressing foot problems sooner rather than later can save you time, money, and unnecessary pain.

-Many people delay care for common issues like calluses over scars, not realizing these problems can worsen without professional treatment.
+Many people delay care for common issues like calluses over scars, not realising these problems can worsen without professional treatment.

 What Is a Podiatrist?

-A podiatrist is a medical professional who specializes in diagnosing and treating conditions related to the feet, ankles, and lower legs.
+A podiatrist is a medical professional who specialises in diagnosing and treating conditions related to the feet, ankles, and lower legs.

 They are trained to address a wide range of foot issues, from common ailments to complex surgical interventions.

-Unlike general practitioners (GPs) who have a broader focus, podiatrists undergo additional, specialized training in foot care.
+Unlike general practitioners (GPs) who have a broader focus, podiatrists undergo additional, specialised training in foot care.

 They also differ from chiropodists, who typically focus more on basic foot care services.